 The best selling children’s book of all time, this is a MUST READ for so many reasons: the brilliant storytelling, a complex and entertaining plot, relatable characters, rich language, essential life lessons about friendship and bravery, and more.
 (See all my reasons for reading Harry Potter.)

 A group of dragonets who might be the long-awaited dragonets of the prophecy that will end the dragon wars for good leave their protectors safety only to be captured by a cruel dragon faction.
 One thing’s for sure: when the dragonets are captured, their safety and future looks bleak.

 Snow & Rose by Emily Winfield Martin

-Snow and Rose are two sisters who with their mother live in the woods after their father disappeared in those same woods.
-The girls befriend both a young boy from a mushrooming family and a large bear.
-Danger comes from the Huntsman and the sinister Little Man who seeks to enchant them or kill them.
+Snow and Rose are two sisters who moved with their mother from their fancy home to a cabin in the woods after their father disappeared.
+The girls befriend both a young boy from a mushrooming family as well a large bear.
+But danger comes from the lurking Huntsman and the sinister Little Man who seek to enchant or kill them.
 Surprisingly, this is a Grimm story with a happy ending . . . which I won’t spoil.
-Marvelous storytelling!
+Marvelous, heart-warming storytelling!

 The Lion, the Witch, and the Wardrobe: Chronicles of Narnia by C. S. Lewis